-Chenette Media LLC is a multimedia public relations company that amplifies your brand by infusing social responsibility with traditional & digital marketing communications services, strategies, and publications.
+Chenette Media LLC is a Maine-based marketing and public relations firm that amplifies your brand with strategic communications and digital marketing solutions.

 The company was founded by Justin Chenette in 2013 in Saco, Maine.
-Chenette Media is a member of the Biddeford Saco Chamber of Commerce, Old Orchard Beach Chamber of Commerce, and the Maine Public Relations Council.
+Chenette Media is a member of the Biddeford Saco Chamber of Commerce and Old Orchard Beach Chamber of Commerce.

 Meet the President/Owner: